knowlesy/Minikube/README.md

     helm repo add  stable     https://charts.helm.sh/stable

-Creates the helm chart basic structure
+Creates the helm chart basic structure (have a browse through to see what it creates)

     helm create dadjokes

-You can always just clone this repo...
+However just clone this repo...

 verify the chart